4 places I got paying gigs from in the last week [and a life update]

 Zulie

-I help beginners make money writing.
+I help beginners write online.